What is Poverty?

 According to the UN, “poverty entails more than the lack of income and productive resources to ensure sustainable livelihoods.
 Its manifestations include hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion, as well as the lack of participation in decision-making.”
 Today, more than 780 million people live below the international poverty line.
 This means that more than 11% of the world population is living in extreme poverty and struggling to fulfil the most basic needs like health, education, and access to water and sanitation.
 More than 160 million children are at risk of continuing to live in this extreme poverty by 2030.

 The combination of time, labor, funds and love invested by hundreds of supporters is changing futures.
-As you look at the “Investor’s Report” (left) and impact program highlights (below), remember these statistics represent individual lives.
-It’s people like you who are providing the resources – actual “stepping stones” that build these pathways to hope.
+As you look at the “ER Case for Impact” brochure (above left) and three impact program highlights (right), remember these statistics represent individual lives.
+It’s people like you who are providing the resources that build these pathways of hope.

-The 46 kids (11 more on the waiting list) in our after-school program receive approximately 7,500 hot lunches annually.
+The 40+ kids (more on the waiting list) in our after-school program receive approximately 7,500 hot lunches annually.